Do you wonder if you can get those nasty IRS penalties waived?

-While we advise engaging a professional for a variety of reasons there is nothing wrong with trying to apply yourself.
-After all you can always have a professional appeal the decision or try again for you.
-In fact, it’s one of the easier things you can attempt on your own.
+While we advise engaging a professional for a variety of reasons, there is nothing wrong with trying to apply yourself.
+After all, you can always have a professional appeal the decision for you.
+It’s one of the easier things you can attempt on your own.

-The number to call is 1-800-829-1040.
+Call 1-800-829-1040.
 Don’t forget to have your tax return handy when you call.
-The agent will ask for a bunch of information to verify your identity.
+The agent asks for a bunch of information to verify your identity.

-If you get denied, can’t get through, or just don’t have the time to wait on the phone we can help.
-We offer a contingency based penalty abatement service.
-That means that if we can’t get the penalty abated, you won’t pay a dime for our services.
+If you get denied, can’t get through, or just don’t have the time to wait on the phone, we can help.
+We offer a contingency-based penalty abatement service.
+If we can’t get the penalty abated, you won’t pay a dime for our services.

-Given our track record we feel confident offering this risk-free engagement to clients.
-Many clients have expressed how much stress it took out of the process.
+Given our track record, we feel confident offering this risk-free engagement to clients.
+Many clients expressed how much stress it took out of the process.
 Knowing they had nothing to lose and potentially everything to gain made the decision to engage us easy.

-Finally, we also offer a contingency based penalty review for prior years.
-We’ll use our specialized software and years of experience to comb through your IRS transcripts looking for ways to put more money back in your pocket.
-If we can’t or don’t find anything you won’t pay a dime.
-On the other hand, you might end up with a hefty refund you didn’t even realize was there.
+We also offer a contingency-based penalty review for prior years.
+Using our specialized software and years of experience, we comb through your IRS transcripts.
+We look for ways to put more money back in your pocket.
+If we can’t find anything, you don’t pay a dime.
+On the other hand, you might end up with a hefty refund.

-We can work locally and nationally because we are admitted to practice before all levels of the Internal Revenue Service.
-Furthermore, by virtue of that admittance we are permitted to practice before all levels of the Maine Revenue Service, the Maine Board of Tax Appeals, and 48+ other state taxing authorities.
+We are admitted to practice before all levels of the Internal Revenue Service.
+Furthermore, by virtue of that admittance, we can practice before all levels of the Maine Revenue Service, the Maine Board of Tax Appeals, and 48 other state taxing authorities.

 Other Articles You Might Find Helpful